SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Wilkes University Nesbitt School of Pharmacy discussed scenarios like handling a customer who purchases cigarettes but refuses to pay for a prescription, and contrasting teaching styles where one professor lectures while another focuses on self-study.
-These responses indicate a variety of situational and opinion-based questions were asked, reflecting a range of ethical, problem-solving, and educational topics during the interviews.
+Students said the most interesting question asked at Wilkes University Nesbitt School of Pharmacy discussed scenarios like handling a customer buying cigarettes while refusing to pay for a prescription, as well as contrasting teaching styles focusing on self-study versus traditional lectures.
+These questions suggest a scenario-based and critical thinking approach, typical of Multiple Mini Interviews (MMI), potentially involving a nondisclosure agreement.

 • Scenario given: I am a pharmacist, & a woman comes in to fill a prescription for her child.
 While she's waiting for you to fill it, she goes up to the front of the store and buys a carton of cigarettes.
 She comes back to pick up the prescription, and when I show her how much it costs, she refuses to pay it (even though it costs around as much as the carton of smokes she's just purchased).
 What do I do?